Azure/Avere/src/terraform/README.md

 # VFX and Animation Rendering with HPC Cache and Avere vFXT on Azure

-To meed tight deadlines and reduce total cost of ownership (TCO), VFX and Animation studios use Azure for on-demand access to compute capacity for their render workloads.
+To meet tight deadlines and reduce total cost of ownership (TCO), VFX and Animation studios use Azure for on-demand access to compute capacity for their render workloads.
 Avere technology enables the cloud burst rendering scenario and makes it easy to extend an on-premises rendering pipeline to Azure with minimal workflow changes.

 Customers burst render to Azure for the main reasons of controlling and tracking costs, security, ease of use, and collaboration.
 The [Azure rendering white paper](https://azure.microsoft.com/en-us/resources/visual-effects-and-animation-rendering-in-azure/) goes into detail on each of these topics.